 Marriages involving children from previous marriages can be challenging.
 Although stepparents don’t have a legal responsibility for their stepchildren, they often spend the most time with them.
 Couples with young children particularly will struggle at first to bond with stepchildren.
 But what happens when your ex remarries after a divorce?
 Will the new mom or dad have any rights to your children?
 Will they have to provide child support too?
 These are issues you should discuss with a Salt Lake City family law attorney.

 When a parent decides to remarry, the new spouse’s income is not considered when calculating child support.
 Although it may come as second nature, stepparents are not obligated to provide for stepchildren.
 Just keep in mind, the ex-spouse can still petition to modify the amount of child support.
 The judge may consider other factors, besides the income, to modify child support payments.
-For instance, perhaps you have debts your new spouse is willing to pay and these debts were the cause of a lower child support in the past.
-This can be the basis of your ex-spouse’s requesting in court that your payments will increase.
+For instance, perhaps you have debts your new spouse is willing to pay and these debts were the cause of lower child support in the past.
+This can be the basis of your ex-spouse’s request in court that your payments will increase.

 Non-custodial parents will continue with the same custodial arrangements when they remarry since they are not the child’s primary home.
 Nevertheless, custodial parents may have the ex-spouse seeking to modify the custody arrangement, especially when the stepparent exhibits abusive behavior.
 Even when circumstances such as abusive behavior are not present, the court may still modify the custody arrangement.